Initial Attack Sizeup/Safety

 - Is the observed fire weather consistent with the forecast?

-- Can you control the fire with the resources available (on the incident or soon to be on the incident) and under the expected conditions?
+- Can you control the fire with the resources available (on the incident or en route) and under the expected conditions?

-- Have you developed a plan to attack the fire (direct or indirect, anchor points, escape routes, head or flank attack, priority areas); and have you communicated this information to all personnel assigned to the incident, including new arrivals?
+- Have you developed a plan to attack the fire (direct or indirect, anchor points, escape routes, head or flank attack, priority areas)?
+Have you communicated this information to all personnel assigned to the incident, including new arrivals?

-- Are lookouts in place or can you see all of the fire area?
+- Are lookouts in place or can you see the whole fire area?

 - Can you communicate with everyone on the fire and with dispatch?